 One facet of research on effective schools is to identify factors that help students overcome disadvantages.
 This study confirms prior findings that teacher experience and education are two such factors.
 Teacher education and experience appear to influence dropout rates.
 The smaller the proportion of inexperienced teachers who are new to a school, the lower the dropout rate.
 The smaller the percent of teachers with only a Bachelor's degree, the lower the dropout rate.
-A comparison of teacher education and experience in the regression analysis, suggests that education has a stronger influence on the dropout rate.
+A comparison of teacher education and experience on the dropout rate.
 This influence appears to hold independently of poverty, school size, and urban location.